targets-framework/targets/docs/introduction/Motivation.md

 # Motivation

+The "developer platform" at a given tech organization today is more often than not a host of disparate solutions which have been adopted and then bound together by little more than half a dozen third-party CLIs, a few shell scripts and the moniker of "platform".

-Today's tech platform relies on dozens if not hundreds of different tools and services.
-AWS alone offers over 140 services.
-Even when an organization adopts a "Platform-as-a-Service" (PaaS), there are still many other systems which remain integral to the platform which reside outside of the PaaS.
-There is no singular tech platform in existence—all tech platforms are bespoke by necessity.
-And, bespoke platforms beget bespoke tooling.
-And here's where our story begins:
+Even when an organization adopts a "Platform-as-a-Service" (PaaS), there are still many systems which remain integral to the "platform" but which reside outside of the PaaS.

-There is a problem with how we go about authoring developer tooling.

-Historically, developers would hack together a few scripts in their free time ...

-DevOps teams and Developer Platform Teams on the rise ...

-Still scripting one-off solutions ...
-Even if using Go, Python, Node, new hotness ... too single purpose ...

-All of a sudden the tooling, which is supposed to be the glue which binds the platfrom needs it's own glue.

-## Abstraction

-A
+Many tech organizations get closer to a what might be considered a true developer platform by authoring bespoke services and tooling which allow developers to operate across the various underlying integrations more seemlessly.
+But what happens when an organization finds itself with too much in-house tooling?
+The tooling faces the same problem it sought to remedy—there is nothing to bind it all together.

+This is the challenge which Targets strives to address.